-The Board of Directors of the Trust have delegated certain functions to be locally managed which means that the Local Governing Bodies have general responsibility for the effective management of the school.
+The Board of Directors of the Trust have delegated certain functions to be locally managed which means that the Local Academy Committees have general responsibility for the effective management of the school.

 Local Management allows individual needs to be met effectively.
 Through the school budget Governors are able to target resources and develop the nature and character of the school to meet the needs and wishes of parents, children and teachers.

-Parent representatives on the Local Governing Body are an important part of our school and home partnership.
+Parent representatives on the Local Academy Committee are an important part of our school and home partnership.
 Not only are they directly aware of the results of school policy on our children and are easily accessible to parents, but they can bring a variety of skills needed in the present day governing of schools.